zakariyaat/Power-Electronics/README.md

 14. Design of a Boost Regulator
 Implement a step-up DC-DC converter (boost topology), analyzing energy storage in inductors and output stability.

+15. Design of Buck Boost Regulator

-15. Single-phase Full-Bridge Inverter
+17. Single-phase Full-Bridge Inverter
 Convert DC to AC using a full-bridge inverter, generating square or sinusoidal waveforms for UPS or motor drive applications.

-16. Single-phase Full-Bridge Inverter with PWM Control Enhance the inverter with PWM for better harmonic reduction and variable frequency output.
+18. Single-phase Full-Bridge Inverter with PWM Control Enhance the inverter with PWM for better harmonic reduction and variable frequency output.

-17. Three-phase Inverter
+19. Three-phase Inverter
 Design a three-phase inverter for AC motor control, including space vector modulation techniques.